jimmitchell/jimmitchell.github.io/content/posts/2023/04/14/better-applescript-to-compress-files-or-folders/index.md

 ---
 title: 'A Better AppleScript to Compress Files or Folders'
 date: 2023-04-14T13:34:05-08:00
-tags: ["AppleScript","Code"]
+tags:
+- "AppleScript"
+- "Code"
 type: post
+summary: "Here's an AppleScript that allows you to compress files and folders by simply dropping them onto the applet."
+description: "A while ago, I created an AppleScript that allows you to compress files and folders by simply dropping them onto the applet."
 url: "/2023/04/14/better-applescript-to-compress-files-or-folders/"
-summary: "A while ago, I created an AppleScript that allows you to compress files and folders by simply dropping them onto the applet."
-description: "A while ago, I created an AppleScript that allows you to compress files and folders by simply dropping them onto the applet."
 ---

 A while ago, I created an AppleScript that allows you to [compress files and folders](/2014/08/02/applescript-to-compress-files-and-folders/) by simply dropping them onto the applet.
 One of the readers left a comment asking for a way to achieve the following tasks: